alokVerma749/mmm-gkp-news/README.md

 ## TODO:

-1. Add search feature
+1. Add search feature - NOT WORKING
-2. Add votes feature for users
+2. Add votes feature for users - NOT WORKING
 3. Add markdown editor for admin
 4. Add markdown parser for users
 5. Add pagination